SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

-The GJB1 gene provides instructions for making a protein called connexin-32 (also known as gap junction beta 1).
-This protein is a member of the gap junction connexin family, which plays a role in cell communication by forming channels, or gap junctions, between cells.
-Gap junctions speed the transport of nutrients, charged particles (ions), and small molecules that carry communication signals between cells.
+The GJB1 gene provides instructions for making a protein called gap junction beta 1, also known as connexin 32 (Cx32).
+This protein belongs to the connexin family, which enables communication between neighboring cells by forming channels between cells called gap junctions.
+Gap junctions allow charged particles (ions), nutrients, and small signaling molecules to pass between cells.

 Health Conditions Related to Genetic Changes